kiboschool/course-pm-and-design/src/lessons/software-team/basics.md

 ## The Myth of the Lone Coder

 Popular culture and social media has a certain image for what building a great product looks like.
-Typically a white guy, in a hoodie, hunched over a computer with coffee or diet coke.
-Locks himself up in a room and months later out comes your favorite app.
-This is a total lie....
+A lone genius, typically a (white) guy in a hoodie, is hunched over a computerwith coffee or diet coke.
+He codes furiously and some time later, dishelved but victorious, emerges with a website or app that changes the world and makes him a billionaire....

+🚩🚩🚩

+While this might make for a dramatic montague on TV, it couldn't be further from the the truth of how successful digital products are built.
+In reality, designing, building and launching successful products requires the input and collaboration of many individuals that make up the product team, as well as external stakeholders. **Software product development is a team sport!**

 <aside>

-📺 Watch the following video on how software engineers work in teams
+📺 Watch the following video on the product development cycle, and how product teams work together
 </aside>

 <div style="position: relative; padding-bottom: 56.25%; height: 0;">